FAQ for site-to-site VPN gateways

 Why do I need to choose a subnet during VPN gateway provisioning?

-The VPN gateway must be deployed in the VPC to provide connectivity.
-A route-based VPN can be configured to provide connectivity to all zones.
-A VPN gateway needs four available private IP addresses in the subnet to provide high availability and automatic maintenance.
-It is best if you use a dedicated subnet for the VPN gateway of size 16, where the length of the subnet prefix is shorter or equal to 28.
+You must choose a subnet when you provision a VPN gateway in IBM Cloud, because the gateway is deployed within a VPC subnet to establish connectivity.
+A route-based VPN can support connectivity across all zones, but the gateway itself requires four available private IP addresses in the chosen subnet to provide high availability and automatic maintenance.
+It is best if you use a size 16 dedicated subnet for the VPN gateway, where the length of the subnet prefix is shorter or equal to 28.

 What should I do if I am using ACLs on the subnet that is used to deploy the VPN gateway?